Are you currently standing in your bathroom searching online for a quick alternative to shaving cream? If so, then use one of these handy substitutes:

 9. Aloe Vera

-Aloe vera is used for a variety of medicinal purposes, including pain reduction and hydration.
+Chances are that you have aloe vera in the house to treat those nasty sunburns.
+What makes aloe vera so effective is that it helps in both pain reduction and hydration.
 The gel-like consistency is slick and should help reduce post-shave irritation.
-It’s a non-traditional substitute for shaving cream that you can try using.
+It’s a non-traditional substitute for a shaving cream that you can try using.

 10. Shea Butter